roslov/queue-bundle/README.md

   exception_subscriber:
     # Whether exception subscriber should be enabled.
 If enabled, `exception_sender.exchange_options` is required
     enabled: false
     # Exception validator callable.
-If you need to check whether exception subscriber should execute its code with
+If you need to check whether an exception subscriber should execute its code with
     # the given exception, add the callable service here.
 It must return `true` if the exception is OK and the
     # notification should be sent, or `false` if passed exception is not OK and should not be notified.
-    # Check the example of exception validator class below
+    # Check the example of the exception validator class below
     exception_validator: ~
   # Exception sender
   exception_sender: